Suhas7/361C-TermProject/readme.md

 ## Graphs

 Note: Each plotted time is the average of 5 executions of the code on the ECE Kamek Virtual Machine.
+Also, Brick sort is graphed separately as it takes significantly more time than the other sorts.

 ### Performance as Dataset Size Increases for Bitonic, Merge, Quick, and Radix Sorts
 ![Performance on increasingly sized datasets](/graphs/8threadsorting.png)